 The off-kilter Tower parallels Pisa's history.
 It was started in the late 12th century, when Pisa was at its peak: one of the world's richest, most powerful, and most sophisticated cities.
 Pisans had built their huge cathedral to reflect their city's superpower status, and the cathedral's bell tower was the perfect complement.
 But as Pisa's power declined, the Tower reclined, and ever since, both have required a great deal of effort to prop.
 However, after a 10-year renovation, the Tower's been stabilized.
 You can see it for free, and admire it in all its cockeyed glory, or, for a fee, climb up for a commanding view.

-This gargantuan Pisan Romanesque church has a Pisano pulpit, modest dress code, and no baggage check.
-Budget some sightseeing time for the church’s artistic and historic treasures.
+This gargantuan Pisan Romanesque church has a Pisano pulpit and modest dress code.
+Budget some sightseeing time for the church's artistic and historic treasures.

 Pisa's round Baptistery is Italy's biggest.
 It's interesting for its Pisano pulpit and interior ambience, and especially great for its acoustics.

 Lucca's most remarkable feature, its Renaissance wall, is also its most enjoyable attraction — stretching for 2.5 miles, this is an ideal place to come for an overview of the city by foot or bike (wonderfully smooth 20–30-minute pedal, depending on how fast you go and how crowded the wall-top park is).
 You can rent bikes cheaply and easily from one of several bike-rental places in town.
 The best people-watching — and slowest pedaling — is during passeiggata time, just before dinner, when it seems that all of Lucca is doing slow laps around the wall.

 Gabriele knows and shares his hometown well.